Oryx-scimitar/MiAmp_Steph/README.md

 * Please check config file to check the parameters for snakemake and data

 Notes:
+ * enviroment should have flash, sickle-trim and blast installed.
+Or use the conda_env_amplicon.yaml to install the required tools.
  * database should be indexed using blast makeblastdb
  * primer sequences must not contain any character than nucleotide ATGC.
 If you have any IUPAC nucleotide in primer sequence, create the combinations of nuleotide calls using script get_IUPAC_seqs.pl. "perl get_IUPAC_seqs.pl your_primers.fa > new_primers.fa"
  * please include all samples and its read files prefix in config (note the format)